tanishach03/tanishach03/README.md

 - 👯 I’m looking to collaborate on **a MERN stack or Blockchain project**

-- 👨‍💻 All of my projects are available at [https://github.com/tanishach03](https://github.com/tanishach03)
+- 👨‍💻 All of my projects are available on <a href="https://github.com/tanishach03">GitHub</a>

 - 📫 How to reach me **tanctanc03@gmail.com**